dipampaul17/repoforge/README.md

 # RepoForge

-RepoForge is a AI-driven CLI tool that leverages state-of-the-art AI models to generate complete repository structures from text descriptions or images.
-It simplifies project setup by creating comprehensive directory structures, .gitignore files, and Dockerfiles, allowing developers to focus on writing code.
+RepoForge is an AI-powered tool for generating repository structures from text descriptions or images.
+It streamlines project setup by creating comprehensive structures, including .gitignore files and Dockerfiles.

 ## Features

-- Create repository structures from text or image input
+- Parse repository structures from text or images
+- Generate appropriate .gitignore files, Dockerfiles, and READMEs
-- Support for GitHub, GitLab, Bitbucket, and Azure DevOps
+- Create repositories on multiple platforms (GitHub, GitLab, Bitbucket, Azure DevOps)
-- Generates .gitignore and Dockerfile tailored to your project
-- Uses LayoutLMv2 and LSTM for advanced layout interpretation
-- HDBSCAN clustering for identifying directory structures
-- Semantic understanding with Sentence Transformers
-- Robust GPT-4 integration with retry mechanism
-- FastAPI server for easy integration with other tools
+- Provide a FastAPI-based HTTP server for easy integration
-- Async architecture for efficient request handling

 ## Installation